g8hh/progress-knight3/README.md

 An incremental game developed by ihtasham42 and extended by Cameron Gott.
 Link to the game: https://ihtasham42.github.io/progress-knight/

 # dev-diary
+6/4/2021
+Adding an item today.
+Step one: add the item data to const itemBaseData.
+Step two: Add Rag Clothing to the Misc itemCategories object.
+Step three: Add placeholder tooltip text.
+Step four: add item requirement.
+Testing time!
+Holy shit, it worked on the first try.
+I feel somewhat...competent.
+(That's gonna bite me in the ass later.)
+Knew it.
+Item displays properly, but doesn't update the xp / day.
+Fix: needed to add a line of code to the addMultipliers() function.
+Seems obvious in retrospect haha.
+Luckily it took four minutes to fix.
+Yay!
+Also rearranged the display order of items for Rag Clothing to pop up before Book.

+First item added.
+First mod complete.
+Feels good mayne.
+PS.
+Also added a dev mode to the code with a single-variable trigger to influence a few skill modifiers and the game speed.
+Should help test long runs.

 6/3/2021
 I want to flesh out the beggar job by adding interesting items and story content.
 Being a beggar is tough work, and the more the player feels the hardship of begging the more they will appreciate the achievement of moving up in society.